Shyness is Everywhere . . . Shy/Socially Phobic Celebrities & Everyday People

 Ulysses S. Grant His success as a general in the Union army led to his election as President of the United States, but he, too, was shy. http://www.americanpresident.org/history/ulyssessgrant/

-Bob Dylan Born Robert Allen Zimmerman in Duluth, Minnesota in 1941, this shy youth went on to become one of the greatest folk singers and composers of his time.
-(Hint - scroll down past the advertisements to see the article.) http://www.suite101.com/article.cfm/3716/20708
+Bob Dylan Born Robert Allen Zimmerman in Duluth, Minnesota in 1941, this shy youth went on to become one of the greatest folk singers and composers of his time. http://www.kennedy-center.org/artist/A3723

 Brad Pitt Known for his portrayal of exciting energetic characters on the screen, Brad Pitt is said to be shy and protective in his personal life. http://www.femail.com.au/ma_bradpitt.htm